Oklahoma

 A. Vote

-Persons convicted of a felony shall be eligible to vote “when they have fully served their sentence of court-mandated calendar days, including any term of incarceration, parole or supervision, or completed a period of probation ordered by any court.”
-26 Okla.
-Stat.
-Ann. § 4-101.
-It appears that restoration is automatic upon expiration of the time to be served, and that individuals do not have to pay court fees or restitution to regain voting rights.1 No petition to the court is required.
-Individuals need only to re-register to vote.
+As amended in 2024, the law provides that persons convicted of a felony are eligible to vote as soon as they have “fully served their sentence of court-mandated calendar days or had their sentence discharged, including any term of incarceration, parole or supervision, or completed a period of probation ordered by any court,” including when they have had their sentence commuted to time served, or have received a full pardon.
+See Okla.
+Stat. tit.
+26 § 4-101(1), as amended by HB1629.
+Restoration of voting rights is automatic upon expiration of the time to be served, without requiring payment of court fees or restitution.
+No petition to the court is required.
+Individuals need only re-register to vote.
 Id.
 Federal and out-of-state convictions are treated similarly.
-26 Okla.
-Stat.
-Ann. § 4-120.4.
+Okla.
+Stat. tit.
+26 § 4-120.4.

 B. Office

 Felony offenders and persons convicted of a misdemeanor involving embezzlement are disqualified from office for 15 years after completion of sentence or until pardoned.
-26 Okla.
-Stat.
-Ann. §§ 5-105a(A), (B).
+Okla.
+Stat. tit.
+26 §§ 5-105a(A), (B).
 A person convicted of a felony is permanently disqualified from election to the state legislature.
 Okla Const. art.
 V, § 18.
 In addition, a sitting member of the legislature who commits any of the offenses specified in 21 Okla.
-Stat.
-Ann. §§ 301 et seq. (“Crimes Against the Legislative Power”) is permanently disqualified from holding legislative office.
-21 Okla.
-Stat.
-Ann. § 312.
+Stat. tit.
+21 §§ 301 et seq. (“Crimes Against the Legislative Power”) is permanently disqualified from holding legislative office.
+Okla.
+Stat. tit.
+21 § 312.

 C. Jury

 Persons who have been convicted of any felony or who have served a term of imprisonment in any penitentiary, state or federal, for the commission of a felony may not sit on a jury, unless they have been “fully restored to his or her civil rights” by pardon.
-38 Okla.
-Stat.
-Ann.§ 28(C)(5).
+Okla.
+Stat. tit.
+38 § 28(C)(5).

 D. Firearms